cetic/fadi/USERGUIDE.md

 * PostgreSQL as both a datawarehouse and datalake
 * Gafana as a dashboard tool to display graphs from the data ingested and stored in the datalake

-Those components are configured in the following sample config file, once the mini
+Those components are configured in the following [sample config file](heml/deploy.sh), once the platform is ready, you can start working with it:

 ### 2. Ingest and store measurements